psalv/Regression/README.md

 # Regression

-A python implementation of linear regression, logistic regression, and a decision tree model.
+A python implementation of linear regression, and logistic regression.